Skip to main contentAccessibility Statement

 Management arrangements

-The East Northamptonshire District Wide Local Plan Part 2 will be prepared, consulted upon, and managed by the Executive Advisory Panel, reporting into the Executive.
-Adoption of the Plan will be considered by NNC Full Council.
+The East Northamptonshire Local Plan Part 2 will be prepared, consulted upon, and managed by the Planning Communities Executive Advisory Panel, reporting into and adopted by the Executive.

 Resources required to produce the DPD